 Welcome to my page.
 I teach Biochemistry and Molecular Biology as well as General Chemistry at Maryville College.
 Over the years, I’ve had the opportunity to teach freshman- and senior-seminar courses on interdisciplinary topics that are of interest to me, such as US Food and Drug Laws, Explosive Chemistry, and Global Poverty and Public Health (renamed to Health and Wealth Disparities).

 Together with, Dr. Maria Siopsis (Associate Professor of Mathematics), I’m co-director of the Scots Science Scholars program, which is supported by a grant from the National Science Foundation and has the goal of increasing the number of students graduating with STEM majors at Maryville College.
-The program is in its 4th year and has enrolled 68 students.
+Over the last several years, graduation rates have increased and many Scots Science Scholars have gone on to fulfilling STEM careers or graduate and medical school.
 The Scots Science Scholars have become a positive force at Maryville College, serving as leaders in Student Government Association, The Biology Honor Society (Tri-Beta), and The American Chemical Society.
 Many of our students serve as athletic trainers, and several have earned research grants and presented their work at national science and mathematics conferences.
 You can read more about the program here: Scots Science Scholars Web Page, Scots Science Scholars Blog and Scots Science Scholars Facebook Page.

 I graduated twice from the University of Tennessee in Knoxville, with a BS in Biology in 1993 and a PhD in Biochemistry in 1998.
 An undergraduate research project in the laboratory of Dr. Cynthia Peterson transitioned to a dissertation project.
 The work focused on characterizing interactions of the plasma protein, vitronectin, with other molecules in the blood and extracellular matrix.
 Upon completing the PhD, I joined Dr. David Garber’s lab at the other UT (the University of Texas Southwestern Medical Center) as a Howard Hughes Postdoctoral Fellow to study guanylyl cyclase receptors.